Saturday, 9 July 2011

 On my way into work at 5.30am, I passed a house from which the theme tune from the TV show Countdown was blaring out into the street.
 A police helicopter was hovering directly overhead.

 A colleague told me he'd been embarrassed the other day while delivering a package to a sex shop on his round; he'd tripped up a step and knocked over a stand of dildos.

-At the house with the decorative Father Christmas and snowman figurine in the window, I handed the owner, an elderly man dressed almost entirely in a single hue of beige (he would possibly have looked naked from a distance ) a parcel.
-He shouted to me above the noise of his dog barking from behind the gate, "Don't worry," he said, "she's all this..." and he made a C-shaped gesture with his right hand, opening and closing his thumb and fingers to signify talking.
+At the house with the decorative Father Christmas and snowman figurine in the window, I handed the owner a parcel.
+He was an elderly man dressed almost entirely in a single hue of beige (he would possibly have looked naked from a distance ).
+He shouted to me above the noise of his dog barking from behind the gate, "Don't worry," he said, "She's all this" and he made a C-shaped gesture with his right hand, opening and closing his thumb and fingers to signify talking.
 "Just like all women" he added with a wink.

-I knocked at the door of the house in Mill Street where the owner always jokes that his parcels are consignments of heroin.
-Littering the short garden path, I counted twenty-nine cigarette butts, fifty-seven KFC salt sachets (some opened and some unopened), a KFC vinegar sachet (unopened), a drinking straw and an empty litre and a half bottle of Fanta.
-There was also a large quantity of white feathers – far too many to count.
+I knocked at the door of the house in Manor Street where the owner always jokes that his parcels are consignments of heroin.
+Littering the short garden path were twenty-nine cigarette butts, fifty-seven KFC salt sachets (some opened and some unopened), a KFC vinegar sachet (unopened), a drinking straw and an empty litre and a half bottle of Fanta.
+There was also a large quantity of white feathers—far too many to count.

-While using the urinal in the toilets on the first floor of the post office, I glanced out of the open window and noticed a man's shoe on top of the security hut at the main entrance.
-It's one of those chisel-toe slip-ons with a three-quarter inch heel that the eastern European men down at the Grove often couple with a bootleg jean.
+While using the urinal in the toilets on the first floor of the post office, I glanced out of the open window and noticed a shoe on top of the security hut at the main entrance.
+It's one of those chisel-toe slip-ons with a three-quarter inch heel that the eastern European men often couple with a bootleg jean.